 Accommodations and Cabins

 Oceania's four identical ships have six cabin categories.
 The standard interior and ocean-view cabins are smallish at about 165 square feet, but have good storage and are very comfortable.
-Over two-thirds of the cabins have balconies—as well as being equipped with refrigerator, small sitting area, and teak deck chairs.
+Over two-thirds of the cabins have balconies as well as a refrigerator, small sitting area, and teak deck chairs.
 About 100 of the balcony cabins are Concierge Level, with extra amenities and better toiletries.

 Dining and Cuisine

 The four original Oceania ships have four restaurants where the dress code is "smart casual."
 The Grand Dining Room has very comfortable chairs and a great view over the stern of the ship.
 The two specialty restaurants seat about 100 each.
 The restaurants require reservations, but there is no charge.
 One serves Italian cuisine, and the other is a steak and seafood grill.
 The Terrace Cafe serves buffet breakfast and lunch, with casual tapas or Mediterranean cuisine at night.

 The Marina and Riviera have nine delectable dining venues; only two have a surcharge.
 The Asian, Italian, French, and grill specialty restaurants are all excellent, and none have an extra fee.
 The Red Ginger Asian restaurant is one of the best dining venues at sea.